lanrelawal2002/MediGuide-Africa/README.md

 * **Demonstrates Foundational Software Engineering Skills:** Effectively showcases proficiency in HTML for structure, CSS for styling, and JavaScript for client-side interactivity and data processing.
 * **Highlights Problem-Solving Capability:** The design and implementation directly address the challenge of information accessibility and resource guidance.
 * **Reflects Impact-Oriented Development:** The project’s focus on healthcare awareness and accessibility helps to create real value and positive change through technology.

+This project allowed me to reinforce my front-end development skills and apply them to a domain with significant social impact, which is a core motivator for me as I aspire to become a software engineer.

 ## 7. Future Enhancements & Recommendations for Improvement